chromium/chromium/chrome/browser/ash/chromebox_for_meetings/artemis/README.md

 Overview
 --------

-This directory contains the source code for Hotlog2, a data-collection API maintained by the Chromebox-for-Meetings team that supports aggregating data from multiple sources and optionally uploading said data to a cloud logging platform for developer analysis.
+This directory contains the source code for Artemis, a data-collection API maintained by the Chromebox-for-Meetings team that supports aggregating data from multiple sources and optionally uploading said data to a cloud logging platform for developer analysis.
 The API also supports adding